brews/bayfoxr/README.md

 predictplot(x = bassriver$depth, y = sst, ylim = c(20, 40),
             ylab = "SST (°C)", xlab = "Depth (m)")
 ```

+## Citing bayfoxr in your research

+Please cite our work if you use bayfoxr in your research.
+We have a paper currently in preparation and I'll be sure to update this section with the citation as soon as the paper is out.

+To cite the code repository directly use:

+*Malevich, Steven B., 2019. bayfoxr. \<https://github.com/brews/bayfoxr \>.*

+Alternatively, you can cite the package in R's CRAN repository.
+You can see this information by running `citation("bayfoxr")` in an R session.

 ## Installation